nextflow-io/nextflow/docs/script.rst

   myFile.moveTo('/another/path/new_file.txt')

-.. note:: When a file with the same name as the target already exists, it is replaced by the new one.
-Note also when the target specifies a folder name instead of a file, the source file is moved in that folder with the original name.
+.. note:: When a file with the same name as the target already exists, it will be replaced by the new one.
+Note also that when the target specifies a folder name instead of a file, the source file is moved in that folder maintaining the original name.

 When the source file is a directory, all the directory content is moved to the new the destination folder::